tychonievich/graphics/md/text/nanite.md

 Artist-generate manual LOD
 : When automated LOD techniques fail artists can be tasked with making models at several different levels of detail.
   For example, a character's head might be modeled for close-ups with each hair its own little tube;
-  for full-body shots with the hair modeled as a few dozen overlapping triangle ribbons with a alpha texture to look like more hairs; and for long shots with a low-res blob of hair with an opaque picture-of-hair texture.
+  for full-body shots with the hair modeled as a few dozen overlapping triangle ribbons with an alpha texture to look like more hairs; and for long shots with a low-res blob of hair with an opaque picture-of-hair texture.
   Automated LOD methods are improving, but as of 2023 artist-generated LOD remains the only option in many cases.

 # Case study: Nanite's approach to LOD

 In 2020, Unreal Engine 5 was released with a feature called Nanite that provided one of the most complete approaches to LOD thus far.
-Nanite also include streaming and occlusion as well as various other features such as integrated shadow maps and multi-view rendering.
+Nanite also includes streaming and occlusion as well as various other features such as integrated shadow maps and multi-view rendering.
 Brian Karis, one of the engineers of Nanite, presented in [SIGGRAPH 2021](https://www.youtube.com/watch?v=eviSykqSUUw); much of this case study is informed by his presentation.

 LOD Family: Decimation.
 The artist supplies only the highest-res geometry; everything else is handled by the engine.